Biology

 BL 4440.
 Mechanisms of Disease.
 4 Semester Hours.

 This course will examine the biochemical, molecular, and cellular basis of common, economically, and socially important human diseases.
 A mechanistic approach will allow for an understanding of how the disease develops and manifests itself, as well as an understanding of treatment approaches and current biomedical research.
 Topics to be covered include: genetic/inherited diseases, metabolic diseases, immunological disorders, infectious diseases, cancer, cardiovascular disease, obesity, diabetes, and aging.
 In the laboratory, students will gain an understanding of how modern methodologies, that are based on basic biochemical, molecular, and cellular principles, are used for the detection, treatment, and research of disease.
 (Fall Only Even year) Prerequisites: BL 2330, BL 2332, & BL 2233L.
-(All courses serving as prerequisites in the School of Science, Engineering and Technology must be completed with a “C” or better in order to advance to the next sequenced course.)
-(Lecture 3 hours; Lab 4 hours).
+(All courses serving as prerequisites in the School of Science, Engineering and Technology must be completed with a “C” or better in order to advance to the next sequenced course.
+Note: BL 2332 is not required for Forensic Science Biology Majors) (Lecture 3 hours; Lab 4 hours).

 BL 4451.
 Biochemistry I. 4 Semester Hours.

 Study of the processes of life at the molecular level.
 The physiochemical properties of the biologically important molecules and macromolecules is presented with the goal of understanding their structure vs. biological activity relationships.
 Major topics include the structures of metabolites, macromolecules, bioenergetics, molecular interactions and reactivities, and an introduction to catalysis by enzymes.
-(Fall Only) Prerequisites: BL 2330, BL 2332, BL 2233L, CH 2411, CH 2412 (All courses serving as prerequisites in the School of Science, Engineering and Technology must be completed with a “C” or better in order to advance to the next sequenced course.) (lecture 3 hours; Lab 4 hours).
+(Fall Only) Prerequisites: BL 2330, BL 2332, BL 2233L, CH 2411, CH 2412 (All courses serving as prerequisites in the School of Science, Engineering, and Technology must be completed with a “C” or better in order to advance to the next sequenced course.
+Note: BL 2332 is not required for Forensic Science Biology Majors) (Lecture 3 hours; Lab 4 hours).

 BL 4452.
 Biochemistry II.
 4 Semester Hours.

 Study of the processes of life at the molecular level.
 The physiochemical properties of the biologically important molecules and macromolecules is presented with the goal of understanding their structure vs. biological activity relationships.
 Major topics include bioenergetics, protein dynamics, enzyme mechanisms and their regulation, metabolism, and the integration and regulation of metabolic processes between pathways and between tissues.
-(Spring Only)Prerequisites: BL 2330, BL 2332, BL 2233L, CH 2411, CH 2412 (All courses serving as prerequisites in the School of Science, Engineering and Technology must be completed with a “C” or better in order to advance to the next sequenced course.) (lecture 3 hours; Lab 4 hours).
+(Spring Only)Prerequisites: BL 2330, BL 2332, BL 2233L, CH 2411, CH 2412 (All courses serving as prerequisites in the School of Science, Engineering, and Technology must be completed with a “C” or better in order to advance to the next sequenced course.
+Note: BL 2332 is not required for Forensic Science Biology Majors) (Lecture 3 hours; Lab 4 hours).

 Teresa Beam, Ph.D.